 Read the article in InsideKP, Earn a master's degree in counseling from Kaiser Permanente.

 KPSAHS Master of Science in Counseling Mission Statement

 The counseling program at KPSAHS recognizes the foundational role relationships hold in human well-being.
 Our mission is to educate individuals with diverse and intersecting identities to promote the health and welfare of all individuals, couples, families, and communities.
 Our program focuses on resiliency and strengths-based approaches that incorporate current research, theory, best practices, and cultural humility.
 We are committed to supporting students in the developmental process of self and other awareness as they prepare for practice as counseling leaders.

 The Counseling Program at KPSAHS recognizes the wonder of diversity in human identities, and we value the myriad ways these identities intersect.
 We aspire to educate and train individuals with these foundational values and look forward to the developmental experience of fostering safety in all our interactions.

-The MS in Counseling program is pending approval from the WASC Senior College and University Commission (WSCUC).
-The MS in Counseling program is not yet approved by the Board of Behavioral Sciences or Bureau for Private Postsecondary Education.
-The Kaiser Permanente School of Allied Health Sciences is accredited by WSCUC.
+The MS in Counseling program is approved by the CA Board of Behavioral Sciences and the Bureau for Private Postsecondary Education.